mhamza2557/Ansible-AWS/README.md

 # Ansible AWS
- Using ansible to create EC2 instancecs
+ Using ansible to create EC2 instances

 >```
 >mkdir tmp